 I even had a case where I was able to get a not-guilty verdict, but they put in the 9-1-1 tape, which sounded pretty convincing because the alleged victim was crying and screaming on the 9-1-1 tape.

-Then we decided that we were going to call my client.
+Then we decided to call my client.
 He testified, and we still needed to figure out what the jury was going to do with that case, so we ended up going and tracking down the wife and calling the wife as a witness.

-After the jury heard all the testimony, the 9-1-1, the wife, my client, the police officers and looked at the evidence.
-Fortunately, they found my client not guilty, but you never know what a jury is going to do on a domestic violence case in Los Angeles County.
+After the jury heard all the testimony, including the 9-1-1 call, the wife's testimony, my client's testimony, and the police officers' testimony, and examined the evidence, fortunately, they found my client not guilty.
+Still, you never know what a jury is going to do in a domestic violence case in Los Angeles County.

 Suppose you have a situation where the domestic violence victim is not testifying, and that person is charged with a crime.
 In that case, you have to look at the other surrounding evidence and make the decision of whether or not your client will testify and whether or not you want to put on any other evidence to challenge the prosecutor's evidence.